James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 Dyson V12 tools

-Another category is the Dyson V12, which uses tools similar to its full-sized siblings (V10, V11, and V15) but with a slightly smaller port, so it’s impossible to interchange these attachments.
+Another category is the Dyson V12, which utilizes tools similar to its full-sized siblings (V10, V11, and V15) but with a slightly smaller port, making it impossible to interchange these attachments.

 What you’ll see in the V15 is also found in the V12, so check that the tool is V12-specific before purchasing.